smyoung88/MechaCar_Statistical_Analysis/README.md

   <b>T-Test Results of Lot 3 against the Mean PSI of the Population</b><br>
   <img height="50%" width="50%" src="https://github.com/smyoung88/MechaCar_Statistical_Analysis/blob/main/Resources/Deliv3_Stats_lot3.png">
   </p>

+As seen from the above t-tests, Lot 3 is the only dataset that has sufficient evidence to reject our null hypothesis, which means that lot 3's mean PSI is statistically different from the population mean.
+The combined 'All Manufacturing Lots', Lot 1, and Lot 2 do not have sufficient evidence to reject our null hypothesis which means they accept the null indicating that their means are not statistically different than the mean of the population dataset.

 ## MechaCar vs Competition